Reflections on Hanukkah and Advent

 In Hanukkah there is much to inspire Christians.
 We might ponder the idea that were it not for the reality that Hanukkah represents, had not the Jewish people prevailed time and again in history in the face of forces bent on their destruction, there would be no Jewish communities to carry on the traditions of their faith, to be a light to the nations.
 There would be no child Jesus born and raised in the teachings of the Torah.
 There would be no Christmas.

-At a time of year when we Christians remember the coming of Christ, the nearness of a Jewish festival (Hanukkah) can remind us that the little family in Bethlehem 2,000 years ago were faithful Jews who celebrated the festivals of their tradition according to the customs of their day.
+At a time of year when we Christians remember the birth of Jesus, the nearness of a Jewish festival (Hanukkah) can remind us that the little family in Bethlehem 2,000 years ago were faithful Jews who celebrated the festivals of their tradition according to the customs of their day.

 Each in its unique way, Advent and Hanukkah engender a spirit of renewal.
 Remembering the re-dedication of the ancient temple, Jews today approach Hanukkah as a time for spiritual re-dedication of their lives.
 Meanwhile, Christians at Advent prepare their hearts to celebrate the sacred mysteries of the Christmas season.